 - Nicotrol oral and nasal inhalers

-Members have the right to appeal a denial made by Caremark.
+Members have the right to appeal a denial made by CVS Caremark.
 There are three levels of appeal available:

-- First Level Appeal — if the member's prescription requires prior authorization, and the request is denied because it does not meet their plan's approved criteria for use of the medication, the member may choose to appeal the denial.
-The member or their authorized representative may request that Caremark re-review the request along with any additional clinical information that the member's physician provides.
-If this appeal request is not approved, the member will receive a letter explaining the decision and providing information about how to request a second level internal appeal from Caremark.
+- First Level Appeal — If the member's prescription requires prior authorization, and the request is denied because it does not meet their plan's approved criteria for use of the medication, the member may choose to appeal the denial.
+The member or their authorized representative may request that CVS Caremark re-review the request along with any additional clinical information that the member's physician provides.
+If this appeal request is not approved, the member will receive a letter explaining the decision and providing information about how to request a second level internal appeal from CVS Caremark.